This interpretation breaks open the meaning of this much-disputed passage. Be sure to view the photos at the end. History come alive!

 It is to be noted that some interpreters see the final judgment of the nations (25:31-46) not as a parable, except it does contain the metaphors of the sheep and goats.
 Either way, the themes still stand.

-Finally, in my translation, I insert in brackets the words parousia, telos, synteleia, and tote, for clarity.
+Finally, in my translation, I insert the words parousia, telos, synteleia, and tote, in brackets, for clarity.
+Parousia is translated as “visitation,” but it refers to the Second Coming.

 Now we are ready.